 However, one study suggested that the symptoms listed in the DSM-5 for depression could be used to determine the severity of the mental disorder.
-The researchers explained that the somatic symptoms can be used to distinguish moderate depression from non-depression.
-On the other hand, the non-somatic symptoms are more likely to be prominent in severe depression and can be used to separate moderate and severe depression.
+The researchers explained that the somatic symptoms could be used to distinguish moderate depression from non-depression.
+On the other hand, the non-somatic symptoms are more likely to be prominent in severe depression and can separate moderate and severe depression.

 DSM 5 Depression Code

-The DSM-5 is used with the International Classification of Diseases (ICD-10), which gives each DSM depression code as well as codes for other medical conditions.
-The depression DSM 5 code from the ICD-10 is determined by the severity, which can be mild, moderate or severe, as well as the status, like depressed, in remission, or having recurrent depressive episodes.
+The DSM-5 is used with the International Classification of Diseases (ICD-10), which gives each DSM depression code and codes for other medical conditions.
+The depression DSM 5 code from the ICD-10 is determined by the severity, mild, moderate, or severe, and the status, like depression, in remission or having recurrent depressive episodes.
 Although this is sometimes called the DSM 5 code for depression, the code is actually from the ICD-10.

 Additional Specifiers in the DSM V Depression Criteria